 Arkansas has one of the country’s highest annual mortality rates from colorectal cancer with an average of just more than 20 deaths per 100,000.
 That’s compared to the national average of 17 deaths per 100,000.
 According to the American Cancer Society, about 1,500 Arkansans are diagnosed with colon and rectum cancers each year.

 Fortunately, patients whose tumors are detected at an early stage before the disease spreads have an 80 percent to 90 percent chance of surviving for 10 years or more.
 Colorectal cancer is one of the few diseases that can be prevented through regular screening, by allowing polyps to be removed before they become cancerous.

 Breaking down the barriers that placed Arkansas 47th in the nation in the number of cancer screenings is a primary focus of the Colorectal Cancer Act of 2005.
 The legislation mandates coverage for colorectal cancer screening by defined health care plans and created a pilot program to help uninsured and under-insured Arkansans obtain screening.

-Ronda Henry-Tillman, M.D., and the UAMS Cancer Control and Populations Sciences research program were instrumental in securing passage of the Act.
+UAMS was instrumental in securing passage of the Act.